peterdesmet/movebank2gbif/mapping.md

 #### [occurrenceID](http://rs.tdwg.org/dwc/terms/index.htm#occurrenceID)

 Recommended...
 SCD: I think this is better put under Event > eventID?
 Or can it go both places?
 The event-id is a unique ID for each dataset-record and can be retrieved from the data file `event-id` (this variable is always included).
-Note that when the same record is published in multiple datasets, the event-id will not be the same, so if this is a problem we can skip this one.
+Note that when the same record is published in multiple datasets, the event-id will not be the same.
+Alternative might be to have this automatically created as a sequential unique number.

     275195086

 #### [catalogNumber](http://rs.tdwg.org/dwc/terms/index.htm#catalogNumber)
 n/a
-SCD: Could use this instead of occurrenceID as described above.

 #### [recordNumber](http://rs.tdwg.org/dwc/terms/index.htm#recordNumber)
 n/a